Ladysnake/Ladysnake.github.io/wiki/requiem/opus_daemonium.md

 Neutral Opus Daemoniums are the base to obtain the other variants.
 Using one allows a Player to write a phrase inside it.
-If the phrase is correct, the book can be signed in exchange of 5 experience levels, and converted into one of the two variants, depending on the content written.
+If the phrase is correct, the book can be signed in exchange for 5 experience levels, and converted into one of the two variants, depending on the content written.